AccumulateNetwork/accumulate-docs/setup/node-setup-using-binaries.md

 &#x20;**Run the node**&#x20;

-The node can then be started by the `accumulate` user with the following command:
+The node can then be started under your chosen user with the following command:
 ```
 accumulated run-dual <working_directory>/dnn <working_directory>/bvnn -w <working_directory>
 ```